Tom Melhuish 11 min read

 Therefore, copper wires can partially cover fibre connections and still be called “fibre broadband”.
 This is where FTTP and FTTC come in, creating this distinction.

 💡 Procurement: Business broadband providers often avoid these terms and simplify them into “superfast” and “ultrafast” broadband, depending on the speed.
-But FTTC and FTTP also differ in reliability and security, so doing research before procuring a business broadband deal is paramount!
+But FTTC and FTTP also differ in reliability and security, so doing research before procuring a business broadband contract is paramount!

 Let’s take a look at each in turn: